willykc/templ/README.md

 ## Extensibility

-The sample **Extensions** contains a custom entry type that takes as input a **TextAsset**, and custom template functions exposed to Scriban when rendering templates.
+The sample **Extensions** contains a custom entry type that takes as input a **TextAsset**.
+It also contains custom template functions exposed to Scriban when rendering templates.
 It is recommended as a starting point for creating custom entries and/or custom template functions.

-### Custom Entry
+### Custom Entries

 To add a custom entry, extend and implement the `TemplEntry` abstract class.
-Apply `[TemplEntryInfo]` attribute and specify `changeTypes`, `Deferred` and `DisplayName` parameters.
-The `changeTypes` parameter controls which type of changes should the entry respond to: `Import`, `Move` and/or `Delete`.
-The `Deferred` property controls whether template is rendered before or after assembly reloads and defaults to `false`.
-The `DisplayName` property defines how the custom entry should be displayed in the **TemplSettings** live entries *Add* dropdown menu.
-If no value is specified for `DisplayName`, the dropdown menu will display the custom entry type name.
+Apply the `[TemplEntryInfo]` attribute and specify `changeTypes`, `Deferred` and `DisplayName` parameters.
+The `changeTypes` parameter determines which type of changes should the entry respond to: `Import`, `Move` and/or `Delete`.
+The `Deferred` property determines whether the template should be rendered before or after assembly reloads and defaults to `false`.
+The `DisplayName` property determines how the custom entry should be displayed in the dropdown menu when adding it in the **TemplSettings**.
+If no value is specified for `DisplayName`, the dropdown menu will display the custom entry class name.
 The custom entry class must not be abstract, must provide a public default constructor, and the containing assembly name must not start with `Unity`.

-Apply `[TemplInput]` attribute to the desired input field.
+Apply the `[TemplInput]` attribute to the desired input field.
 By default, the input field value is exposed to templates as the field name itself.
 To define exactly how to expose input values to templates, use the `ExposedAs` property.
 The selected input field must be public and extend `UnityEngine.Object` type.

 Override the `InputField` getter to provide a custom value to Scriban.